suchmememanyskill/EmmcHaccGen/README.md

   --no-exfat          noExfat switch.
 Add this if you don't want exfat support.
 Disabled by default --verbose           Enable verbose output.
 Disabled by default --show-nca-index    Show info about nca's, like it's titleid and type.
 Will not generate a firmware folder with this option enabled
-  --version           Show version information
+  --fix-hashes        Fix incorrect hashes in the source firmware folder.
+Disabled by default --version           Show version information
   -?, -h, --help      Show help and usage information
 ```